Smarter Bearing Monitoring: How to Catch Failures Before They Cost You

 Excess Loads

-Excess loads cause undue wear and tear on bearings as the result of increased friction between the rolling element and the raceway.
+Excess loads lead to undue wear and tear on bearings as the result of increased friction between the rolling element and the raceway.
 Excessive loads cause heavy wear paths, overheating, and overall machine fatigue, leading to bearing failure.

 Contamination